PawseySC/containers-openfoam-workshop/_episodes/01_basicInformationForPawseyUsage.md

 - Explain about the OpenFOAM containers maintained by Pawsey
 - Explain containers MPI requirements to run at Pawsey
 keypoints:
-- A singularity image is a file that can be stored anywhere
+- A singularity image is a file that can be stored anywhere, but we reccommend to use some defined "policy" within your group
-- We recommend to define a directory for your repository
 - OpenFOAM images maintained by pawsey are stored at `/group/singularity/pawseyRepository/OpenFOAM/`
-- Containers with MPI applications need to be equipped with MPICH for running in Crays
+- Containers with MPI applications need to be equipped with MPICH for running on Crays
 ---

-## 1. OpenFOAM containers maintained by Pawsey
+## A. OpenFOAM containers maintained by Pawsey

 > ## OpenFOAM Singularity images maintained by Pawsey are in the following directory:
 > ~~~